dtrierweiler19/dtrierweiler19.github.io/data/projects.md

 <h4>"Creating for Community: Designing a Website for the Refugee Forum of King County"</h4>

-<p>Over the course of roughly 6-months, myself and two fellow UW MLIS students embarked on a mission to gain as many practical User Experience/UX skills possible .
-We worked collaboratively in a rapid and iterative production style inspired by agile and lean development methodologies with our the Refugee Forum of King County, (RFKC) a Seattle nonprofit.
-Our team worked closely with RFKC to conduct user research, design, develop our final product: a fully functional, WordPress website using a customized theme.
-It is the RFKC's first-ever website.</p>
+<p>Over the course of roughly 6-months, two fellow UW MLIS students and I worked collaboratively in a rapid and iterative production style inspired by agile and lean development methodologies to produce a website for our sponsors, the Refugee Forum of King County (RFKC).
+This Seattle nonprofit had been interested in building its first website for several years, but had yet been unsuccessful.
+Our team worked closely with RFKC to conduct user research, design, develop our final product: a fully functional, WordPress website using a customized theme.</p>

 <p>Our design and development goals for the site were ambitious.
 We centered around core values of accessability, usability, and scalability in order to succeed in creating a functional, attractive, and sustainable website.</p>